 Be sure to update regularly.
 You can install an update from any computer

 on the network, but we recommend running it from the server because of possible network permission issues.
+If an Update Server Name is set in Miscellaneous Setup, Open Dental can only be updated from that computer.
 Updates require a valid registration key.

 on all computers.
 This process can be completed automatically using the Shutdown tool that opens when you click Install.